zipscene/rediz-lock/README.md

 Generates read or write lockers for a zs-rediz client.

 Has the following features:

 - Ability to lock a key or multpile keys for read or write purposes
 - Store multiple locks and manipulate (upgrade, release) all at once
 - Wrapper function to manipulate a locker then release
 - Upgrade read locks to write locks

-## Basic Usage

-### Lock a Key
+## Lock a Key
 The example below shows how you can write lock a key, manipulate it, and then release it.
 The same is true for a read lock, just use the function `readLock`. readLock || writeLock options:
 - maxWaitTime : This is the maxiumum amount of time in seconds to wait until the shard is unlocked.
 If it is set to 0, and the shard is not available it will return the error, otherwise it will keep trying until it locks or times out.
 This will default is 30 ceconds.
 - lockTimout : This is the length of time in seconds before the lock expries.
 The default for this is 60 seconds.